evereux/flicket/README.rst

 ----------------------

 To serve Flicket within a production environment webservers such as Apache or nginx are typically used.
-See the documentation for how to install Apache on Windows.